watertap-org/watertap/docs/how_to_guides/how_to_use_unit_test_harness.rst

 --------

 This guide shows you how to use the unit test harness to generate tests for WaterTAP unit models.
-The purpose of this tool is to standardize testing so that developers don't need to write tests from the ground-up for each unit model and unit model configuration.
+The purpose of this tool is to standardize testing so that developers don't need to write tests from the ground-up for each unit model.

 How To
 ------

-Begin by importing the following functions - note that some of these imports are unit model-specific, so these will need to be adjusted according to the unit model being tested.
-The following example assumes a test file is being created for the anaerobic digester.
+Begin by importing the following essential functions.
+This example assumes a test file is being created for an anaerobic digester.

 .. testsetup::